Curriculum Vision

 Exam Board: AQA

 This is a vast subject which covers a range of action-based studies within the curriculum.
-The subject is concerned with giving all pupils the opportunity to gain experience in identifying, considering and solving problems through the manipulation of a range of materials and technologies, thus helping to prepare them for their future life within a changing technological society.
-Whilst on this course the students will work with a range of materials and disciplines whilst also learning how to design and use innovation as a tool for success.
+The subject is concerned with giving all pupils the opportunity to gain experience in identifying, considering, and solving problems through the manipulation of a range of materials and technologies, thus helping to prepare them for their future life within a changing technological society.
+The course covers a range of creative areas which will eventually lead our students to decide which sector suits them best within the creative world.

 GCSE Design and Technology has 2 assessments

 The non-exam assessment will contribute towards 50% of the overall mark.
-This will take between 30-35 hours to complete and consist of a working prototype and a concise portfolio of approximately 20 pages of A3 paper.
+This will take between 30-35 hours to complete a real-life prototype as well as a concise portfolio of approximately 20 pages of A3 paper or PowerPoint presentation.

 Students will define the needs and wants of the user and include relevant research to produce a design brief and specification.
-Students will generate design ideas with flair and creativity and develop these to create a final design solution (including modelling).
-Students will investigate, analyse and evaluate throughout the portfolio and evidence all decisions made.
+To reach a design solution, students will provide evidence of conducted research which will include both first and secondary research.

 Written exam 50% of GCSE